 Should one of their parents not show these traits, however, it can lead to confusion and questioning.
 They will see one parent working hard to meet their goals, and the other who might remain in bed watching TV all day, and soon they may begin wondering, “Why should I have to do anything I don’t want to, when Mom/Dad doesn’t?”
 “Why would I want to get a job when mom/dad doesn’t have to?”

 Children learn from what they see and experience, particularly in the household.
 With this in mind, it’s easy to understand how mixed signals such as these could be so detrimental to their lifelong outlook and ability to reach their goals.
 In cases like this, divorce might just better for the kids.

-Two parents do not have to be constantly at each others’ throats in order to demonstrate an unhealthy relationship to children.
+Two parents do not have to be constantly at each other’s’ throats in order to demonstrate an unhealthy relationship to children.
 Should you and your spouse keep from showing affection, intimacy, and general happiness while together, there’s a possibility a child’s opinion on “healthy” relationships might be skewed.